Soft Optimal Stop For 99% Guarantee

 And in life, there are quite a few single pass situations.

-So instead, let us try to solve a slightly different problem: guarantee with 99% chance that we'll pick a "pretty good" candidate (not targetting the best one).
+Let us look at a slightly different problem: guarantee with 99% chance that we'll pick a "pretty good" candidate (not targetting the best one).

 choose to maximize the score of the 1% lowest percentile across the results of